plackyhacker/plackyhacker.github.io/binary/all-the-leaks.md

 <img width="1112" alt="Screenshot 2025-01-21 at 18 26 26" src="https://github.com/user-attachments/assets/744f9fbf-f3f2-49ed-acde-398f47c213eb" style="border: 1px solid black;" />

 We now have lots of code to search for ROP adgets in, but the original brief I set myself was to also leak `NTDLL.dll`.
-How doo we do that?
+How do we do that?
 YES!
 We read the IAT for `kernel32.dll` which references functions in `NTDLL.dll`.

 ## Leaking NTDLL.dll